napari/docs/docs/howtos/layers/surface.md

 `colormap` are only available when the surface color is computed from `vertex_values`.
 If you provide `vertex_colors`, napari uses those colors directly and disables those controls because they no longer affect rendering.
-When a texture is present, napari multiplies the texture by the underlying surface color.
+When a texture is present, napari multiplies the texture color by the underlying surface color.

 - **Buttons**
   - Pan/zoom - ![image: Pan/zoom tool](../../_static/images/pan-zoom-tool.png) is the default